sveawebpay/php-integration/apidoc/files/HostedService/Payment/HostedPayment.php.txt

     }

     /**
-     * Required - setReturnUrl sets the hosted payment return url
+     * Required - sets up a return url for the hosted payment response
      *
-     * When a hosted payment transaction completes (regardless of outcome, i.e. accepted or denied),
+     * When a hosted payment transaction completes the payment service will answer
-     * the payment service will answer with a response xml message sent to the return url specified.
+     * with a response xml message sent to the return url.
+This is also the return
+     * url used if the user cancels at i.e. the Certitrade card payment page.
      *
      * @param string $returnUrlAsString
      * @return $this